 Effective May 1, 2020, FGL Insurance entered into an indemnity reinsurance agreement with Canada Life Assurance Company United States Branch, a third party reinsurer, to reinsure FIA policies with guaranteed minimum withdrawal benefits ("GMWB").
 In accordance with the terms of this agreement, FGL Insurance cedes a quota share percentage of the net retention of guarantee payments in excess of account value for GMWB.
-Effective January 1, 2021, FGL Insurance amended to include the GMWB rider for product F&G SecureIncome 7.
+Effective January 1, 2021, FGL Insurance amended this agreement to include the GMWB rider for its SecureIncome 7 product.
 The effects of this agreement are not accounted for as reinsurance as it does not satisfy the risk transfer requirements for GAAP, since it is not "reasonably possible" that the reinsurer may realize significant loss from assuming the insurance risk.

-On January 15, 2021, FGL Insurance executed a Funds Withheld Coinsurance Agreement with ASPIDA Life Re Ltd, a Bermuda reinsurer.
-The effective date of the agreement is January 1, 2021.
-In accordance with the terms of this agreement, F&G shall cede to the reinsurer, on a fifty percent (50%) funds withheld coinsurance basis, certain multiyear guaranteed annuity business written effective January 1, 2021.
+On January 15, 2021, FGL Insurance executed a Funds Withheld Coinsurance Agreement with ASPIDA Life Re Ltd ("Aspida Re"), a Bermuda reinsurer.
+In accordance with the terms of this agreement, F&G cedes to the reinsurer, on a fifty percent (50%) funds withheld coinsurance basis, certain multiyear guaranteed annuity business written effective January 1, 2021.